 In November 2008, we placed our debt investment in Gerli and Company, or Gerli, on non-accrual status.
 As a result, under generally accepted accounting principles in the United States, or U.S. GAAP, we no longer recognize interest income on our debt investment in Gerli for financial reporting purposes.
 During 2008, we recognized an unrealized loss on our debt investment in Gerli of \$1.2 million and in the year ended December 31, 2009, we recognized an additional unrealized loss on our debt investment in Gerli of \$0.5 million.
-In the year ended December 31, 2010, we recognized an unrealized gain on our debt investment in Gerli of approximately \$0.7 million.
-During the first quarter of 2011, we restructured our investment in Gerli.
+In the year ended December 31, 2010, we recognized an unrealized gain on our debt investment in Gerli of \$0.7 million.
+During the quarter ended March 31, 2011, we restructured our investment in Gerli.
 As a result of the restructuring, we received a new note from Gerli with a face amount of \$3.0 million and a fair value of approximately \$2.3 million and preferred stock with a liquidation preference of \$0.4 million.
-Under the terms of the new note, interest on the note is payable only if Gerli meets certain covenants, which they were not compliant with as of June 30, 2011.
-In the six months ended June 30, 2011, we recognized an unrealized loss on our new debt investment in Gerli of approximately \$0.8 million.
-As of June 30, 2011, the cost of our new debt investment in Gerli was \$3.0 million and the fair value was \$2.2 million.
+Under the terms of the new note, interest on the note is payable only if Gerli meets certain covenants, which they were not compliant with as of March 31, 2011.
+As of March 31, 2011, the fair value of our new debt investment in Gerli was \$2.3 million.